 - Bring a large skillet to a medium-high heat.
 Add one teaspoon of non-dairy butter to the skillet.
 Once the butter is melty and glistening, add mushrooms to the pan and a pinch of salt.
 Allow the mushrooms to brown and release their liquid, being careful not to move them too much.
 Continue cooking for 8 to 10 minutes until the mushrooms have a deep brown even color.

 - Lower the heat to medium-low.
-Move the mushrooms to one side of the pan and add the remaining non-dairy butter to a small section of the pan.
+Move the mushrooms to one side of the pan and add the remaining 1 teaspoon of non-dairy butter to a small section of the pan.
 Once it melts, add the garlic to that area and sauté it for a minute or two, until the garlic is fragrant.

 - Incorporate the garlic and mushrooms.
 Then deglaze the pan with the red wine, loosening any mushroom bits that are sticking to the pan.
 Allow the mushrooms to cook for a couple of minutes longer and soak up all of the wine.